yonkodhia/yonkodhia/README.md

 - Im dhia cherni @yonkodhia
-- Im studying Software Engineering at holbertonschool..specialized in web developing.
+- Im studying Software Engineering at holbertonschool..specialized in machine learning .
 - I have an analytical thinking and problem-solving mindset with a good understanding of mathematics and some core ML skills.
 - Im getting closer to my goal ... don't believe me just watch.